Lego Batman 2: DC Super Heroes: Concept

 The idea of a sequel to Lego Batman: The Videogame began shortly after its release.
 The success of the first game led TT Games to begin development of a sequel.
-Early in the development process, a open-world design system was considered and later built upon.
+Early in the development process, an open-world design system was considered and later built upon.

 Design

 The decision to include voice acting into the game was brought up by co-director Jonathan Smith, which resulted in large discussions about voice acting versus mimes and grunts from previous Lego games.
 After development on the cutscenes had begun, voices were inevitably added.

 An idea was brought up to introduce traffic and pedestrians to Gotham City.
 When development on Gotham City had begun, the development team quickly had issues implementing such a system.
 After consideration from Jon Burton, the idea was scrapped in favor of a chaotic city with burned-up vehicles and fleeing pedestrians.

 Music

 An original score was written by the game's composer, Rob Westwood.
 In addition, the game's background music also consists of Danny Elfman's score from Batman (1989) and John Williams' score from Superman (1978).